PimCoumans/DidUpdate/README.md

 So I reverse-over-engineered the parts I liked and introduced the ability to add update handlers to your bindings (`ObservedValue` in DidUpdate land).

-Now you can have a reactive-ish architecture for you UIKit views too!
+Now you can have a tiny reactive-ish architecture for you UIKit views too!